hyperledger/fabric/docs/wrappers/peer_channel_postscript.md

   ```

   You can see that the latest block for channel `mychannel` is block 5.
 You
-  can also see the crytographic hashes for the most recent blocks in the
+  can also see the cryptographic hashes for the most recent blocks in the
   channel's blockchain.

 ### peer channel join example